BenTheElder/site/content/posts/slackmoji-anywhere.md

 }
 ```

-<p class="strike"> This seems to work in Webkit based browsers (Chrome, Safari, etc.) at least,
+~~This seems to work in Webkit based browsers (Chrome, Safari, etc.) at least,
 highlighting is slightly off on Firefox in varying ways depending on the platform,
-but still works and the shortcodes copy correctly. </p>
+but still works and the shortcodes copy correctly.~~

 **Update**: Thanks to some sleuthing with [matter123](https://github.com/matter123) this
 has been improved and now works pretty well in Firefox, Edge, Chrome, Safari ...